-Evergreen Lodge is a great value for money, compared to other lodging of similar quality outside the Yosemite Valley - and it's less expensive (and nicer) than the hotels inside the park.
+The Evergreen Lodge in Yostemite is a great value for money, compared to other lodgings of similar quality outside the Yosemite Valley and it's less expensive (and nicer) than the hotels inside the park.

 - Very clean, super-comfy beds